When I would see a posting on Facebook for a “free pet to a good home” I would silently think to myself what other people would post in response…

 I have proudly adopted every animal I have welcomed into my life.
 I really cannot imagine my life without my fur-kids…2 dogs and a cat.
 The cat has always been on her own program, but when she does decide to snuggle it’s so sweet.
 And the dogs are always so happy when I come home!
 They truly bring so much joy to my life – just like my baby!

-The dogs are 6; the kid is 6 months.
-They had my undivided attention for 5 years, then this crying little thing came along and took all of my attention.
+The dogs are six years old; the kid is six months old.
+They had my undivided attention for five years, then this crying little thing came along and took all of my attention.
 My husband would come from work and the dogs would practically trample him begging to go outside.
 “Have you taken the dogs outside today?”
 Nope.

 “Free to good home.
 Cannot take care of properly due to having a baby.”